Aesop Rock Float: 20 Years Later and Texts with Blockhead

 As fans, we sometimes don’t give enough recognition to the painful creative process that artists go through.
 It’s a labor of love and joy, but also one of doubt and growth.
 At the time it’s always easy to think music is dope as it ever will be.
 However, some songs (and articles) age better than others.

 Take a read of the text exchange between Aesop Rock and Blockhead discussing their collaboration on Float.
-It’s a transparent glimpse into the mind of an artist and the push and pull that is creativity.
+It’s a transparent glimpse into the mind of an artist and the push and pulls that is creativity.
 It’s ok aspiring rappers, you’re not as dope as you think.

 Artists talking all that game on social media take heed (click right for the full conversation):